edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 Some questions you might try:

 - "What is EdgeDB?"
-- "How do I introspect a function in EdgeDB?"
 - "Who is EdgeDB for?"
 - "How should I get started with EdgeDB?"